benbal87/photo-album-organizer/README.md

     wide-character i/o routines, thus providing support for Unicode file names.
 See the "WINDOWS UNICODE FILE NAMES" section below for details.

+## Log4j2 used for logging

+There are 6 types of log levels:
+- trace
+- debug
+- info
+- warn
+- error
+- fatal